-Maxfield Parish and Thomas Hill, the “Painter of the Yosemite” and the Northern New England mountains have all had a tremendous influence on the way that I perceive light and color.
-How could they not have?
-The many great American artists of the Hudson River School have also, in certain ways, affected my direction as a painter.
+Maxfield Parish and Thomas Hill, the “Painter of the Yosemite” and the Northern New England mountains have all had a tremendous influence on the way that I perceive light and color in the landscape.
+The many great American artists of the Hudson River School have affected my direction as a painter.

-Always experimenting, Marko encouraged his students to do the same and I was introduced to many different painting mediums and techniques.
+Always experimenting, Marco encouraged his students to do the same and I was introduced to many different painting mediums and techniques.
 Watercolor, gouache, clay, collage, printmaking, pastel painting and even mural work were among the things that I was introduced to.
 High School was a place to try new things, to be exposed.
-I was astounded at Marko’s knowledge and I viewed him as walking and talking encyclopedia of art and artists.
-I skipped out of many of my other classes to learn more about art from him.
+I was astounded at Marco’s knowledge and I viewed him as walking and talking encyclopedia of art and artists.

-Steve and Marko did everything at their gallery, from selling art to custom framing, restoring period antiques and the cleaning and restoration of antique paintings.
-They also did custom designing and making of gold and silver jewelry and firing ceramic wares.
+Steve and Marco did everything at their gallery, from selling art to custom framing, restoring period antiques and the cleaning and restoration of antique paintings.
+They also did custom designing and making of gold and silver jewelry and firing ceramic pieces.
 They did it all and I learned it all from them.
 They were both excellent teachers in the tradition of the old masters and I am indebted to them both for what they both shared with me.
+They are both gone now and it was a privilege to stay in touch with Marco until his passing in 2019.

 I really marveled that such rubbish could be passed off as fine art.
 Yes it was “cutting edge“.
 It was certainly innovative.
 But the question I asked then and I ask now is “Is it any good?" and "What point is this artist trying to make other than the canvas is flat?"